Sidebar navigation

 Explore our research areas

-You should approach potential supervisors with your own research idea, or may develop a proposal to fit within our areas of expertise in Area Studies and Psychology.
+You should approach potential supervisors with your own research idea, or may develop a proposal to fit within our areas of expertise in Area Studies, Business and Management, Criminology or Psychology.
 Check the box below for more details, and to make contact with our supervisors and research coordinators.

 Area Studies